 - Major home repairs

 - Loss of tenant(s)/rent

 - Family crisis

-- · Federal or state taxes (which were not deducted from your paycheck)
+- Federal or state taxes (which were not deducted from your paycheck)

 - Major medical expenses

 - Loss of employment

 - Separation or divorce

 - Disability

 - Increase in property taxes or insurance costs

 You must have documented evidence of the available MRF on your current bank statement(s).
 Funds for the MRF should be in any of the following type of accounts: checking, savings, CDs or money market accounts.
 You must explain the source of funds that are non-payroll or irregular deposits.
-The MRF can include gifts or one-time deposits but they cannot be from a borrowed source or provided as part of the purchase transaction.
+The MRF can include gifts or one-time deposits, but they cannot be from a borrowed source or provided as part of the purchase transaction.
 You may need to provide documentation verifying that the funds were not borrowed.
 You must document the amount of funds and your ability to access them for other types of accounts, such as savings clubs.
-It is strongly recommended that you put any cash into your bank accounts at the start of the provided by your NACA Counselor as part of your affordability analysis.
+It is strongly recommended that you put any cash into your bank accounts at the start of the process, so it can be used later.
+The minimum amount of funds that you will need to document will be provided by your NACA Counselor as part of your affordability analysis.
 Of this amount, \$2,500 must be liquid and available in your bank account(s) at the time of NACA Qualification.
 The amount of the MRF is based on the type of property that you want to purchase and your desired mortgage payment.